iDevelopper/PBPopupController/README.md

 A Special Thank to [Leo Natan](https://github.com/LeoNatan).

-This code was inspired on her excellent framework [LNPopupController](https://github.com/LeoNatan/LNPopupController).
+This code was inspired on his excellent framework [LNPopupController](https://github.com/LeoNatan/LNPopupController).

 ## Author